csillabarna/project-4/README.md

 We had lots more ideas that we couldn't fit in the timescale.
 Such as showing the sites on a scalable map page, displaying recommendations on the single page and extending the search functionality with additional filters.

-Overall,  we both enjoyed the project learned a lot especially about `Python`, `RDBMS`.
+We both enjoyed the project learned a lot especially about `Python`, `RDBMS`.
 We are excited to continue work on it, so these features will be added over time.